taiiii123/stop-watch/README.md

 There are 2 ways to install this extension:

 - Install from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?XXXX).
-- Search for `Stop Watch` in the extensions tab in the editor
+- Search for `StopWatch` in the extensions tab in the editor

 ## Features🚀